-There are significant tourism opportunities for the area due to the scenic landscape and initiatives such as the Wild Atlantic Way and The Blue Way; these might include expansion of boat trips, marine activities e.g. kayaking, canoeing, sailing as well as promotion of related assets e.g. aquarium or exhibition centres;

-There are also other strategic investments in the area which the FLAG may benefit/contribute to e.g. Galway>Dublin Cycleway, Galway as the European Capital of Culture 2020, Year of Gastronomy etc

-There are considerable training and apprenticeship opportunities, particularly to promote awareness and encourage younger persons into the sector;

-The fishing and aquaculture industry in the area is substantial and provides significant employment opportunities due to the existing infrastructure in the area to support the industry;

-There exists both inland and at sea fisheries resources of value both as a recreational outlet for local people and as a highly valuable tourism attraction;

-There are opportunities to grow and expand current festivals within the area, focused upon seafood, the marine, and associated activities;

-There are a number of historical and physical assets which, if developed, could provide an enhanced sense of activity, history preservation, and tourism footfall e.g. further development of coastal walks,

-There are opportunities identified within the Islands areas for enhanced development of tourism e.g. visitor centres, and improved infrastructure to promote greater capacity for visitors.

-There are opportunities for community groups to develop their own community shared assets and local plans, in order to improve community relations and development over coming years, as well as undertake locally focused activities such as beach cleanups, story-telling and promoting their area to tourists;

-There are a number of local schools and activity groups, keen to work together to promote youth awareness of the marine and encourage cross-partnership between marine leisure, fishing and aquaculture industry, and tourism.

-There is an extensive range of scenery and history to the area, as well as uncaptured stories within the community about the area's cultural heritage.
-There are opportunities to capture these through information boards, videos, audio recording, book publication, and shared knowledge events through local colleges e.g. NUI/GMIT//libraries and schools.
+- There are significant tourism opportunities for the area due to the scenic landscape and initiatives such as the Wild Atlantic Way and The Blue Way; these might include expansion of boat trips, marine activities e.g. kayaking, canoeing, sailing as well as promotion of related assets e.g. aquarium or exhibition centres such as the Achill Experience; - There are considerable training and apprenticeship opportunities, particularly to promote awareness and encourage younger persons into the sector; - The fishing and aquaculture industry in the area is substantial and provides significant employment opportunities due to the existing infrastructure in the area to support the industry; - There exists both inland and at sea fisheries resources of value both as a recreational outlet for local people and as a highly valuable tourism attraction; - There are opportunities to grow and expand current festivals within the area, focused upon seafood, the marine, and associated activities; - There are a number of historical and physical assets which, if developed, could provide an enhanced sense of activity, history preservation, and tourism footfall e.g. within Raghly, Killala, and Mullaghmore. - There are opportunities for community groups to develop their own community shared assets and local plans, in order to improve community relations and development over coming years, as well as undertake locally focused activities such as beach cleanups, story-telling and promoting their area to tourists: - There are a number of local schools and activity groups, keen to work together to promote youth awareness of the marine and encourage crosspartnership between marine leisure, fishing and aquaculture industry, and tourism. - Exploration into offshore development of marine energy may offer an opportunity for local energy generation which is environmentally friendly and cost-efficient for local individuals and businesses: - There is an extensive range of scenery and history to the area, as well as uncaptured stories within the community about the area's cultural heritage.
+There are opportunities to capture these through information boards, videos, audio recording, book publication, and shared knowledge events through local colleges e.g. GMIT/IT Sligo/libraries and schools.